 Blogs/content management systems

-Self-hosted Wordpress, naturally, is already a leader in this space, but other popular options include Squarespace, Medium, and Tumblr.
+Self-hosted WordPress, naturally, is already a leader in this space, but other popular options include Squarespace, Medium, and Tumblr.

 Grav: "Modern, Crazy Fast, Ridiculously Easy and Amazingly Powerful Flat-File CMS."